-From July 1, 2014 until June 30, 2015, there were 88 claims filed with the Guaranty Fund.
+From July 1, 2015 until June 30, 2016, there were 98 claims filed with the Guaranty Fund.

-- Of those claims, three were settled through mediation with one consumer receiving an award in the amount of \$3,000.00, in two claims the builders agreed to repair the defective work, and another seven claims are currently being mediated. - Five claims were referred to arbitration.
-One resulted in no award to the consumer and the other four are pending. - Twenty-three claims were scheduled for hearings at the Office of Administrative Hearings.
-Final Orders were issued in seven claims that awarded Guaranty Fund relief to the claimants totaling \$236,894.72.
-Thirteen claims are pending issuance of a Final Order by the Consumer Protection Division and three claims are pending issuance of proposed decisions from the Office of Administrative Hearings.
-An additional ten claims are awaiting a hearing before the Office of Administrative Hearings.
+- Of those claims, sixteen were settled through mediation with consumers receiving awards totaling \$115,884.00, in seven claims the builders agreed to repair the defective work, and another three claims are currently being mediated. - Two claims were referred to arbitration and are pending a decision by the arbitrator. - Forty-six claims were scheduled for hearings at the Office of Administrative Hearings.
+Final Orders were issued resolving sixteen claims that awarded Guaranty Fund relief to the claimants totaling \$611,221.24.
+Ten claims are pending issuance of a Final Order by the Consumer Protection Division and thirteen claims are pending issuance of proposed decisions from the Office of Administrative Hearings.
+Three claim were settled by the consumer and builder prior to or at the hearing and four claims are awaiting a hearing before the Office of Administrative Hearings. - Four claims were withdrawn by the claimants.